 AI, progress & app workflow

-A practical note on How to use privacy-first tracking without turning progress into pressure for a low-energy week where consistency matters more than ambition, written with realistic expectations and a specific next step.
+A practical note on Progress use: privacy first tracking for a low-energy week where consistency matters more than ambition, written with realistic expectations and a specific next step.

 Direct answer